djneill/Git-er-Done-Pomodoro-List/README.md

-# Introduction
+# Getting Started

-A Simple ToDo App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app

----

-> Be sure to add that lovely star 😀 and fork it for your own copy

----
+-Fork the code base, the button to fork is at the top right next to "Star".

+-Then you can click on "code" and download a zip or open your terminal and `cd desktop` then `git clone URL` the url can be copied from the "code" button.

 # Objectives

-- It's a beginner level app created to understand how MVC concept and logins are added

----

-# Who is this for?

-- It's for beginners & intermediates with little more experience, to help understand the various aspects of building a node app with some complex features

----

-# Packages/Dependencies used

-bcrypt, connect-mongo, dotenv, ejs, express, express-flash, express-session, mongodb, mongoose, morgan, nodemon, passport, passport-local, validator

----
+- Team project using MVC, model view controller, let's have fun.

+# Things to add

+- Create a `.env` file in the config folder and add the following as `key: value`
+  - PORT: 3000
+  - DB_STRING: `your database URI`

+- Add these to you .gitignore file node_modules config/.env

 # Install all the dependencies or node packages used for development via Terminal

 `npm install`

----

-# Things to add

-- Create a `.env` file and add the following as `key: value`
-  - PORT: 2121 (can be any port example: 3000)
-  - DB_STRING: `your database URI`
- ---
+# Packages/Dependencies used

+`npm install bcrypt connect-mongo dotenv ejs express express-flash express-session mongodb mongoose morgan nodemon passport passport-local validator cors`

+If it prompts and audit fix then `npm audit fix`

- Have fun testing and improving it! 😎
+# Have fun testing and improving it! 😎

-# MVC-Group-Project
-# MVC-Group-Project